precice/openfoam-adapter/README.md

 ### Compatible preCICE versions

-The preCICE version corresponding to the commit [e05fbc0](https://github.com/precice/precice/commit/e05fbc0101021c12eff0c41ef58c16ec75acba54) (October 11, 2017) is known to work with the adapter.
+The preCICE version corresponding to the commit [5034762](https://github.com/precice/precice/commit/5034762c86ca92ee6f3f0edf2d2a78f75d9b805d) (November 3, 2017) is known to work with the adapter.
 Newer versions should also be compatible.

 Please note that, if you are using preCICE as a shared library, you need to have it added in your `LD_LIBRARY_PATH`.